A Compact Index for Order-Preserving Pattern Matching: Data representation and search algorithm

-and determine if there is an actual order preserving match between the last $p$ values of the above sequence and $P[1,p]$.
-If there is match the algorithm outputs the starting position in $T$ of the matching sequence (the value $\ell B + k$ in the above example).

-Phase 3 is usually the most expensive step since the algorithm has to consider one candidate at a time and for each candidate we need to reach the beginning of the block containing it.
-We can therefore expect that its running time is linearly affected by the block size $B$.
+Phase 3 is usually the most expensive since for each candidate the algorithm has to reach the beginning of the block containing it.
+We can therefore expect that its running time will be linearly affected by the block size $B$.
 Note that in our implementation Phase 2 and 3 are interleaved: as soon as we have determined a range of rows prefixed by one of the patterns in Corollary~\ref{cor:main} we execute Phase 3 for all rows in the range before considering any other row range.